 Undergraduate Summer Session at Brown

-Summer Session at Brown University offers small classes in a variety of fields, from anthropology to visual arts.
+The program features small classes in a variety of fields, from anthropology to visual arts.
 Excellent teachers from Brown's instructional staff and a few selected instructors from other institutions comprise the faculty of the Summer Session.
 All faculty members hold office hours regularly to assist students with their individual studies and projects.
 While some 450 students overall enroll in Summer Session, classes are small, allowing dynamic discussions, friendly student support, and plenty of time with your instructor.

-Online For-Credit Courses
+Online For-Credit Courses for Brown Undergraduates

 Undergraduates and graduate students who are matriculated at other four-year colleges or universities are welcome to apply for admission to the Brown Summer Session.
 Students must be in good standing at their institutions and, for courses with pre-requisites, have the necessary preparation.
 How to Apply »